 Click Yes to ignore the changed selections and move to another selected page.
 Click No to remain on the current page.

+Olick 140 to remain on the current page

 Static Pattern Transmit

 In the Static Pattern Transmit page of the Debug TRANSCEIVER dialog box, you can select lanes from the Transceiver Hierarchy and use Static Pattern Transmit debug options.